downloads | documentation | faq | getting help | mailing lists | licenses | wiki | reporting bugs | php.net sites | links | conferences | my php.net

 By default, version_compare() returns -1 if the first version is lower than the second, 0 if they are equal, and 1 if the second is lower.

-When using the optional operator argument, the function will return TRUE if the relationship is the one specified by the operator, FALSE otherwise.
+When using the optional operator argument, the function will return true if the relationship is the one specified by the operator, false otherwise.

 Exemplos